 Make sure that the BIG-IP APM system and the RSA SecurID have close to the same time.
-Ideally they would use the same NTP server, but that is not necessary as long as the time on both devices is the same.
+Ideally they would use the same network time protocol (NTP) server, but that is not necessary as long as the time on both devices is the same.
 The NTP setting on the BIG-IP APM device is configured on the System > Configuration > Device > NTP page.

 The logs that are relevant to these troubleshooting steps are in the /var/log/apm file.
 A successful connection will log a message that appears similar to the following example:

-From the command line, you can manually test a user account by typing the following command:
+From the BIG-IP APM command line, you can manually test a user account by using the following command syntax:

 /usr/local/bin/securidtest -p "/config/aaa/ace/<RSA_SecurID_server_name" -s <source_IP_address> -u <userID> -w <password/token>